 Dr. Doug Herthel performing surgery at Alamo Pintado Equine Medical Center.

-The Platinum Performance® family recently lost the brilliant and deeply passionate innovator that was Dr. Doug Herthel.
+The Platinum Performance® family lost the brilliant and deeply passionate innovator that was Dr. Doug Herthel in July of 2018.
 He was a giant — not just to us but to the worldwide veterinary community he inspired, the tens of thousands of horses whose lives he saved or touched in some way, the clients whose fears he settled and the countless people who were impacted by his graciousness, tenacity and refusal to accept the status quo.
 He looked for a better way in everything he did.
-Dr. Herthel frequently changed the course of veterinary medicine, founded Alamo Pintado Equine Medical Center and revolutionized equine nutrition together with his eldest son, Mark, through Platinum Performance®.
+Dr. Herthel frequently changed the course of veterinary medicine, founded Alamo Pintado Equine Medical Center and revolutionized equine nutrition through Platinum Performance®.
 Above all, he taught us how to be better, serve better and challenge what is thought to be possible with the dream of conquering the impossible.
 He lived an extraordinary life that we are honored to have been a part of, and we'll proudly carry on the legacy at Platinum Performance® for many, many years to come.